danielepiccone/ng-pageslide/readme.md

 // Effects
-ps-push (optional) = push the main body to show the panel (defaults to false)* ps-squeeze (optional) = squeeze body to fit the panel (defaults to false)*
+ps-push (optional) = push the main body to show the panel (defaults to false)* ps-squeeze (optional) = squeeze body to fit the panel (defaults to false)* ps-move (optional) = same as regular effect just move the content into it's place
 * these options make assumptions about the layout, will set attributes on body

 ```